bluerobotics/ping-viewer/docs/index.md

 The Waterfall is a three dimensional plot that occupies the main portion of the application window.
 The Waterfall plots consecutive profile samples (distance running vertically and color indicating signal strength).
 The horizontal axis is time; new data is displayed on the right edge of the Waterfall as older data moves to the left.

 The color scheme (gradient) of the Waterfall can be [customized](display-settings.md).

+### Ping360

+For the Ping360, there is no distance readout, the waterfall is wrapped around into a circular (polar) plot showing the scan data at each angle, and the distance axis is along the right-hand edge of the sector scan.
+The return plot is the same as for the Ping1D, and shows the signal return strength over the full range of the latest ping.

+The sector angle and range [can be set](device-settings-ping360.md) to match your operating requirements, and there are options for [heading integration and head down mode](display-settings.md) to adapt the display to your ROV and Ping360's orientation.

 ## Application and Device Settings